 NOTE 1: PDU Set marking is used by the 5G System to satisfy the QoS requirements of application flows.

+- The downlinkDataBurstSizeMarkingRequired flag is used to specify whether the Media AS is required to apply data burst size marking to downlink PDUs falling within the scope of a Dynamic Policy Instance based on this Policy Template.

+- The downlinkTimeToNextBurstMarkingRequired flag is used to specify whether the Media AS is required to apply time to next burst marking to downlink PDUs falling within the scope of a Dynamic Policy Instance based on this Policy Template.

+- The downlinkExpeditedTransferIndicationMarkingRequired flag is used to specify whether the Dynamic Policy invoker (Media Client or the Media AS) is allowed to configure different QoS requirements for expedited and non-expedited PDU delivery, and whether the Media AS is required to apply expedited transfer indication marking to downlink PDUs falling within the scope of a Dynamic Policy Instance based on this Policy Template.

 When a Policy Template is intended to be used for differential charging, the chargingSpecification property shall be present.

 When a Policy Template is intended to be used for Background Data Transfer, the properties of a new Background Data Transfer policy are specified by the Media Application Provider in the bdtSpecification property (of type BdtPolicySchedule).